Kevin Bryce

 Kevin Bryce (born 7 September 1988) is a former Scotland international rugby union player who played as a Hooker for United Rugby Championship side Glasgow Warriors.
 He has also played at Tighthead Prop and Flanker and previously played for Edinburgh and Yorkshire Carnegie.

 Rugby Union career

 Amateur career

+He started in the Alloa RFC youth set-up.

 Before professional club rugby union, Bryce played for Heriot's Rugby Club in the Scottish Premiership, still representing them between the odd cap for Glasgow.

 Following the 2007 U19 international championship, Bryce was named the recipient for the John Macphail Scholarship for the 2007 season.
 The Scholarship will allow Bryce to develop his skills and play club rugby in Auckland, New Zealand, alongside experienced All Black players.
 Former plays to gain the scholarship include, John Barclay and Sevens player Graham Hogg.

 It was announced that from the 2019–20 season, Bryce would be taking up a player-coach role at Glasgow High Kelvinside.